Schedule a Consultation

 The Cass Review has sparked a wave of responses from researchers, activists, and organisations concerned about its implications for trans healthcare in the UK.
 Notably:

-- Cal Horton provides an in-depth critique of trans-child healthcare policies, examining the implications of current medical practices.
+• Cal Horton provides an in-depth critique of trans-child healthcare policies, examining the implications of current medical practises.
 They also provide a broader analysis of trans healthcare policy in the UK which you can read here.

-- Dr Ruth Pearce has compiled a roundup of responses to The Cass Review, including key critiques and evidence-based responses.
+• Dr Ruth Pearce has compiled a roundup of responses to The Cass Review, including key critiques and evidence-based findings.
 Read her blog here.

-- TransActual UK has produced a detailed critique of The Cass Review, available here.
+• TransActual UK has produced a detailed briefing on The Cass Review, available here.

-- A highly detailed critique of The Cass Review can also be found in this independent document.
+• A highly detailed independent critique of the Review can also be found in this independent document.

 Emotional & Social Impacts of Trans Healthcare

-New research on the emotional impact of hormone therapy on trans youth, published this year, highlights the psychological benefits of gender-affirming care.
-Read more here.
+• New research on the emotional impact of hormone therapy on trans youth, published this year, highlights the psychological benefits of gender-affirming care.
+Read the full study here.

-A study by the Wales Centre for Public Policy delves into trans youth experiences.
-Listen to the discussion here.
+• A study by the Wales Centre for Public Policy delves into trans youth experiences.
+Listen to the discussion regarding their findings here.

 Broader Social & Policy Discussions

-A global study with over 16,000 participants examines trans experiences of prejudice and discrimination.
-Read the findings here.
+• A global study with over 16,000 participants examines trans experiences of prejudice and discrimination.
+Read the comprehensive findings here.

 Podcasts & Personal Reflections

-For those who prefer listening over reading, these podcasts provide insightful discussions on trans issues:
+For those who prefer auditory learning, these podcasts provide insightful discussions on trans rights and healthcare:

 Final Thoughts